WokLibCodeClub/breakout/step02-bat_and_movement/README.md

 Put this function in your code just before function draw().

 Whenever you move the mouse pointer this function updates the variable **pos** and takes the x coordinate of the mouse and sets the x coordinate of the bat to be the same.
 Try it and see it working!

 #### 5. Save and test your code.

-Does the bat move as you move the mouse pointer?
+Does the bat move as you move the mouse pointer from side to side?

 [Go to step 3](../step03-move_the_ball)